Take two: Popups are essential to growing a business — and to a growing business 🙂

 As you can see, there is some overlap sometimes, such as asking someone to sign up for your newsletter (engage) with a special offer to come if they buy something in the next 24 hours (sell) and even giving them a bigger discount or freebie if they share your info in a post or with a friend who signs up too (promote).

-How – can you do it?
+How can you create popups?

 There are the tried and true methods out there, and we’re happy to say we’ve taken the norm and given it a spiffy polish that will make it easier for you to create a popup and form, as well as deploy it for your audience.
 With the popup and form creator in the GetResponse account, which you can plop down onto the very same website or landing page you created in the very same platform, you can: